StanDoge/PYE-lab-1/README.md

 ### Get central measures
 Function that returns a dataframe with these measures based on a qualitative variable.

+### Get frequency table
+Modify a dataframe to get absolute and relative frequencies and also accumulated values.

 ```mermaid
 flowchart LR
 S[Start]